roshankc123/AI_web_architecture/README.md

 	3. python app.py
 	4. site is hosted

-or follow below explanation, from oficial creater of this code
+or follow below explanation, from official creater of this code

 # facial-emotion-detection-webapp
 This is facial detection webapp created using keras and flask.